top of page

 Don't be surprised if they do not react as you expected.
 Some children will need time to process what they have been told and their questions or emotional response may come later (even days or weeks later!).

-Let them know they can ask questions and where you suggest they ask them.
+Let them know they can ask questions and let them know who they can go to.
 You might encourage them to come directly to you, or to a trusted adult, such as a grandparent or teacher, if they prefer.

-It may be helpful to inform their nursery or school, in case they exhibit any behavioral or mood changes.
+It may be helpful to inform their nursery or school, in case they exhibit any changes in mood or behaviour.
 This will allow the staff to adjust their provision to best support your child(ren).

 Consider using books, videos and other resources to support understanding.
-These should be age appropriate, and will ideally support what you have already told them.
+These should be age appropriate, and will ideally align with what you have already told them.
 We have a few suggestions to get you started...

 Suggested Resources - Online